15 Best Merida Mexico Beaches in the Yucatan Peninsula

 3. Sisal, Yucatan

 Looking for a quiet, relaxed beach?
-Look no further than Sisal, which has a white sand beaches, a pier to walk down, a few places to eat and drink — but little else.
+Look no further than Sisal, which has a white sand beach, a pier to walk down, and a few places to eat and drink — but little else.

 It was added to the prestigious Mexico pueblos magicos (magic towns) list in 2020, the only Yucatan beach on the list.